Easy Bible Quiz about Biblical Characters and People.

 -

-Who entered the lion's den?
+Who was forced into the lion's den?

 a.
 Sampson.